 The surface water quality of the dam is fit for all users and is such that no water quality problems are expected to occur.
-The dam will be able to provide water of an acceptable quality to all users.
+The dam will be able to provide water of an acceptable quality to all users, although water for domestic use will have to be treated first before being distributed.
 Refer to Appendix D: Water Quality Assessment.